usnistgov/trec-browser/browser/src/docs/trec6/overview.md

 {==

 The emergence of real world applications for text collections orders of magnitude larger than the TREC collection has motivated the introduction of a Very Large Collection track within the TREC framework.
-The 20 gigabyte data set developed for the track is char-acterised, track objectives and guidelines are summarised and the measures employed are described.
-The contribution of the organizations which made data available is gratefully acknowledged and an overview is given of the track participants, the methods used and the results obtained.
-Alternative options for the future of the track are discussed.

 ==}

 :fontawesome-solid-user-group: **Track coordinator(s):**

-- D. Hawking (Australian National University)
+- D. Hawking, Australian National University
-- P. Thistlewaite (Australian National University)
+- P. Thistlewaite, Australian National University